luckyzor/ha_moonraker_conf/README.md

 #### Here you can find more information about Moonraker API: https://moonraker.readthedocs.io/en/latest/web_api/

-#### Feel free to open and issue if you have any question or if something doens't work
+#### Feel free to open an issue if you have any question or if something doens't work